Magnesium in Soil

 - Exchangeable magnesium – This is the most important fraction for determining the magnesium that is available to plants.
 This fraction consists of the magnesium held by clay particles and organic matter.
 It is in equilibrium with magnesium in soil solution.

 - Non-exchangeable magnesium – Consists of the magnesium that is a constituent of primary minerals in the soil.
 The break-down process of minerals in soils is very slow.
 Therefore, this magnesium fraction is not available to plants.

 Magnesium uptake by plants

 Plants take up magnesium in its ionic form Mg+2, which is the form of dissolved magnesium in the soil solution.
-The uptake of magnesium by plants is dominated by two main processes: first, passive uptake driven by transpiration stream and second, diffusion.
+The uptake of magnesium by plants is dominated by two main processes: first, passive uptake is driven by transpiration stream and second, diffusion.
 Magnesium ions move from zones of high concentration to zones of lower concentration.
 Therefore, the magnesium amounts that the plant can take up depend on its concentration in the soil solution and on the capacity of the soil to replenish the soil solution with magnesium.